sunnry/cactus/mega_bootloader/readme.txt

    add build.path = "path your hex path" to preferences.txt and then compile app in arduino ide, it will create hex files (examples: Blink.ino.hex and Blinkino.with_bootloader.hex) one with bootloader also, you write the hex file with bootloader use avrisp mkii using atmel studio, then ok.

+3. how to write arduino bootloader to atmega2560 infact you do not need to write bootloader and arduino app seperately, you can write them all together with bootloader just like atmega1280, compile arduino app and burning the hex image with bootloader to atmega2560 with avrisp mkii. but you need be careful fuse setting: mega.bootloader.low_fuses=0xFF mega.menu.cpu.atmega2560.bootloader.high_fuses=0xD8 mega.menu.cpu.atmega2560.bootloader.extended_fuses=0xFD